Frequently Asked Questions:

 - What is my deductible and has it been met?

 - How many sessions per year does my health insurance cover?

 - What is the coverage amount per therapy session?

 Information is power, so the more information you have about your insurance plan, the better able you will be to make an informed decision about the right therapist for you.
-Because insurance can be difficult to understand and navigate, we do submit claims to insurance (both in- and out-of-network) on your behalf.
+Because insurance can be difficult to understand and navigate, I do submit claims to insurance (both in- and out-of-network) on your behalf.

 Do you offer a sliding or reduced fee?